google/framework-for-osdu/osdu-r2/os-file/README.md

 ### POST /getFileLocation

-The `getFileLocation` API similar to `getLocation`, but is internal and returns the landing zone &mdash; `location` and `driver` &mdash; of a particular file.
+The `/getFileLocation` API similar to `/getLocation`, but is internal and returns the landing zone &mdash; `location` and `driver` &mdash; of a particular file.

-Once the ODES security model is formulated and approved, the `getFileLocation` API will not be returning files that belong to other users.
+Once the ODES security model is formulated and approved, the `/getFileLocation` API will not be returning files that belong to other users.

 #### Request